cwq-proj/OffsetEncoder/README.md

 ### Decoding Logic
 - The first character off the encoded text will be taken as the offset character.
-- The encoded text will be matched backwards to get the original plaintext.
+- The encoded text will be matched backwards based on the offset character to get the original plaintext.
 - Any character not in the reference table will be mapped back to the same character.

 **Decoding Example**